confluentmedical/nitinol-design-concepts/docs/210/index.md

 7. Split the channels into separate files for each class.
 ImageJ: Image > Stacks > Tools > Deinterleave.
 Discard the matrix, and save the nmi, air, and edge classes.
 8. Threshold the air and edge stacks to create a binary black and white image for each.
 ImageJ: Image > Adjust > Threshold...
 9. Combine the air and edge to create a new mask stack.
 We will use this to define the volume to disregard in the subsequent analysis.
 ImageJ: Process > Image Calculator
-10. Clean up the mask to remove any unwanted areas, using the ImageJ shape tools and flood fill tools as necessary.
+10. Clean up the mask to remove any unwanted areas, using erosion (Process > Binary > Erode > (Close-), abd the ImageJ shape tools and flood fill tools as necessary.
 This may require some iteration.
 11. Create a histogram of this volume, and save to file called (prefix)-mask-histogram.tsv.
 ImageJ: Analyze > Histogram > click "List" > right click results table > Save as...

 Now we have created the first of three output files that will be used by the analysis script in the next section.
 In `(prefix)-mask-histogram.tsv`, the count of pixels with a value of 255 represent the volume of the matrix, and those with a value of 0 represent the disregarded volume of the mask.